-For the two-year delay, from the doctor’s perspective, there is no standard of care for any papillary renal cell carcinoma (pRCC).
-So suppose he identified to the allele the exact genetic mutation that caused my cancer.
+For the 2-year delay, from the doctor’s perspective, there is no standard of care for any papillary renal cell carcinoma (pRCC).
+Suppose he identified to the allele the exact genetic mutation that caused my cancer.
 It doesn’t change treatment options since there is no treatment.

-Radiation doesn’t work, chemo doesn’t work, immunotherapy doesn’t work.
-So why do a biopsy to identify a mutation they can’t treat?
+Radiation doesn’t work; chemo doesn’t work; immunotherapy doesn’t work.
+Why do a biopsy to identify a mutation they can’t treat?

 From my perspective, it was helpful to get the type diagnosis to estimate how much time I had left.